 #1 There is a distinction between retrofit and replacement windows

-Window replacement refers to any window that replaces an existing window.
+replacement windows charlotte nc refers to any window that replaces an existing window.
 And it can be used on a new construction or retrofit window.
 A retrofit replacement is an affordable and recommended solution for those on a budget.
 It is created to fit inside your old window.
 But it is not the most recommended window replacement solution.

 #2 Your existing windows have a say on choosing replacement windows

-It is best to discuss with a window contractor about your choices.
+It is best to discuss with a window contractor about your choices for window replacement austin tx.
 In most cases, older homes with wood windows will require you to follow the exact same style.
 Local regulations might also have a say on your project, especially if you live in a historical building.